Sorrer/COGS-Bot/README.md

 It allows you to create individual project listings with their own subsection of the server.
 A person can own a project, and then create channels and such only for the project through bot commands.
 Also they can manage their own project.

 Admins control the creation and deletion of projects.

+## Trello Board

+All todo features and currently worked on features are posted on this board. https://trello.com/b/RULJsOqB/cogs-bot-todo